possiblyMikeB/prtg-copilot-proxy/tls/README.md

 ```

 will produce similar files as before, only this time prefixed with `cert` instead of `ca`; in addition
-looking at the output from `openssl x509 -in cert.pem -text -noout` we should something similar to:
+looking at the output from `openssl x509 -in cert.pem -text -noout` we should have something similar to:

 ```
 Certificate: